Are Electric Cars Bad for the Environment? Here’s What You Need to Know!

 How Electricity for Cars is Generated

-Cars mainly use different sources to power them, such as fossil fuels and renewable energy.
+Cars mainly use different power sources, such as fossil fuels and renewable energy.
 Renewable energy is becoming more popular, but we must also consider how we make electricity.

 According to the U.S. According to the U.S. According to the U.S. Energy Information Administration (EIA), over 60% of the energy used to make electricity is lost when it is converted.
 Transmission and distribution also result in losses of 8% to 15%.